awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 # Organizational view for AWS Trusted Advisor<a name="organizational-view"></a>

 Organizational view lets you view Trusted Advisor checks for all accounts in your [AWS Organizations](http://aws.amazon.com/organizations/)\.
-After you enable this feature, you can create reports to aggregate the check results for all linked accounts in your organization\.
+After you enable this feature, you can create reports to aggregate the check results for all member accounts in your organization\.
 The report includes a summary of check results and information about affected resources for each account\.
 For example, you can use the reports to identify which accounts in your organization are using AWS Identity and Access Management \(IAM\) with the IAM Use check or whether you have recommended actions for Amazon Simple Storage Service \(Amazon S3\) buckets with the Amazon S3 Bucket Permissions check\.

 **Topics**
 + [Prerequisites](#prerequisites-organizational-view)